HackerPartie/shiroSecurity/README.md

 ### DB Setup

 Login in to your mysql-server and create a database.
-For this example we took hacker_partie as db_name and shiro as user and shiro as password.
+For this example we took shiro as db_name and shiro as user and shiro as password.
 Create a config directory in root path of this application and put a database.properties in there.

-    jdbc.url = jdbc:mysql://localhost:3306/hacker_partie
+    jdbc.url = jdbc:mysql://localhost:3306/shiro
     jdbc.driver = com.mysql.jdbc.Driver
     jdbc.user = shiro
     jdbc.password = shiro